Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 You can’t go off of what you feel something is worth.
 Especially, when you and your soon-to-be former spouse disagree about what the value of different assets are.

 That’s why there are third-party valuators available.
-They apply specific methodologies across different asset types to reach fair valuations.
+They apply specific methodologies across different asset types to reach an accurate divorce asset valuation.

 No. There are instances where couples can agree to asset division without the need for valuation.

-However, where there are disagreements or complexities, the court may order formal valuations from third-parties.
+However, where there are disagreements or complexities, the court may order formal divorce appraisal from a third-party.

 Divorce valuations can be influenced by a range of factors, each contributing to the overall assessment of assets and determining how they are divided.